Harold Amos ’41

-John Cena is a professional American wrestler with the WWE who has granted more than 450 wishes for the Make-A-Wish Foundation, the most wishes granted by a single individual.
+John Cena is a philanthropist, actor, and pro wrestler with the WWE who has granted nearly 600 wishes for the Make-A-Wish Foundation, the most wishes granted by a single individual.
+In 2018, Cena received the Sports Illustrated Muhammad Ali Legacy Award in recognition of his leadership as a philanthropist.
 A center on the Springfield College football team, Cena was inducted into the Springfield College Athletic Hall of Fame in 2015.

 James Naismith, Graduate Class of 1891